Goodka7/Threat-Hunting-SystemConfig-/README.md

 ## Response Taken

-Upon confirming these suspicious activities on the device "thscenariovm" by the user "labuser," the following actions were taken:
-1. The device was isolated from the network to prevent further tampering.
-2. The user account "NewAdminAccount" was disabled to restrict unauthorized access.
-3. Security settings, including UAC and Windows Defender, were restored to their default states.
-4. Relevant logs were collected for forensic analysis, and the organization's incident response team was notified.
-5. Management was informed of the findings and provided with a detailed report to guide further action.

----

-## Response Taken

-Suspicious PowerShell activity was confirmed on the endpoint `thscenariovm` by the user `labuser`.
-The device was immediately isolated to prevent further potential misuse, and the user's direct manager was notified for follow-up investigation and potential disciplinary action.
+Unauthorized System Configuration activity was confirmed on the endpoint `thscenariovm` by the user `labuser`.
+The device was immediately isolated to prevent further potential misuse, and the user's direct manager was notified for follow-up investigation, remediation and potential disciplinary action.

 ---